timreichen/Coder/README.md

 Coder encodes javacript data into a buffer and decodes it back.
 Therefore data can be sent over the network without losing data types.

+- Works out of the box
+- is extendable

 ### I can do that with JSON, right?
 JSON is great, except it doesn't support a lot of types.